-The Company views its operations and manages its business in one operating segment, which is the business of researching, developing and commercializing therapies for the treatment of patients with elevated levels of LDL-cholesterol and other cardiometabolic risk markers.
+The Company views its operations and manages its business in one operating segment, which is the business of researching, developing and commercializing therapies for the treatment of patients with elevated LDL-C.

 Fair Value of Financial Instruments

 The Company's cash, cash equivalents and investments are carried at fair value.
 Financial instruments, including other prepaid and current assets, accounts payable and accrued liabilities are carried at cost, which approximates fair value.
 Debt is carried at amortized cost, which approximates fair value.